Iotic-Labs/iotics-host-lib/builder/iotics/follower_template/{{cookiecutter.follower_dir}}/README.md

 export RESOLVER_HOST=[address of resolver for your space]

 # next either
-make docker-run-host # Run using the docker image
+make docker-run # Run using the docker image
 # OR
 python3 -mvenv env
 source ./env/bin/activate